ChrisTracy/TailscaleTools/README.md

 ![cron_job_config](assets/opnsense_tailscale_cron.png)

-6. Wait 1 minute and check the log.
+6. Wait until the next 15 minute mark on the hour (00,15,30,45) and check the log.
 You should see a "ping successful" or "Ping failed, restarting Tailscale service..." message.
 ```bash
 cat /var/log/tailscaleTools/tailCheck.log
 ```